alan247/UD-FEND-PJ4-Mobile-Portfolio/README.md

 1. Changed all instances of `document.querySelectorAll()` to either `document.getElementsByClassName()` or `document.getElementById()` for better performance
 1. Create a separate loop to populate an array with all the necessary phases
-1. Set the number of background pizzas to 35 instead of 200
 1. Count the number of pizza containers and iterate through them to set a new width when changePizzaSizes() is called
 1. Optimize pizza.png
-1. Removed determineDx function and used percentages instead of pixels to set the new pizzas' width
+1. Removed ´determineDx()´ function and used percentages instead of pixels to set the new pizzas' width
 1. Calculate the number of pizzas needed for the background by calculating the number of rows available in the viewport (innerHeight / 100)
+1. Cached DOM query on ´movingPizzas´ variable (´document.getElementById("movingPizzas1")´) to avoid querying the DOM on each loop iteration
+1. Added ´transform: translateZ(0)´ to ´.mover´ to use hardware accelerated css